Parsing expression grammar: The midpoint problem

+Matching against a parsing expression is greedy, in the sense that the first success encountered is the only one considered.
+Even if locally the choices are ordered longest first, there is no guarantee that this greedy matching will find the globally longest match.

 Ambiguity detection and influence of rule order on language that is matched

 LL(k) and LR(k) parser generators will fail to complete when the input grammar is ambiguous.
 This is a feature in the common case that the grammar is intended to be unambiguous but is defective.
 A PEG parser generator will resolve unintended ambiguities earliest-match-first, which may be arbitrary and lead to surprising parses.